 Dylan joined Watsi on January 5th, 2021.
-One year ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dylan's most recent donation traveled 8,500 miles to support Lydiah, a 39-year-old vegetable vendor from Kenya, to fund leg surgery so she can walk again.
+Two years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dylan's most recent donation traveled 8,500 miles to support Emily, a sweet 4-month-old baby from Kenya, to fund surgery to drain excess fluid from her brain.

 Lydiah is a 39-year-old woman, living with her husband and teenaged child in Kenya.
 While Lydiah works as a vegetable vendor - traditionally known as a mama mboga - her husband is employed as a clothing vendor.
 On her way to work in March 2021, Lydiah was hit by a motorcycle.
 She sustained a fracture of the right femur, necessitating three surgeries and multiple trips to the hospital.
 Despite the care that she has already received, an infection of the fracture has set in, and if Lydiah doesn't receive treatment soon, she risks losing her leg and becoming permanently disabled.
 Currently, Lydiah cannot walk, and is confined to a wheelchair.
 Lydiah is scheduled to undergo surgery for the infected fracture on May 24th, at the AIC Kijabe Hospital.
 Our medical partner, African Mission Healthcare, is requesting $1,500 to cover the cost of Lydiah's surgery, which will enable her to walk again.
 Lydiah says, “I haven’t been able to go to the market to sell my vegetables because of the fracture and multiple infections.
 I am afraid of losing my leg and being unable to walk.
 I am in constant pain and need support to get this treatment.”